DIY: How to Handle Emergency Plumbing Situations at Home

 Once you’ve mitigated the immediate problem, take some time to study the issue and get specific advice.

 For example, many kitchen sinks have two drains or a drain and an overflow.
-These connected drains reduce the efficiency of a plunger—you plunge the drain, and the air simply comes out the other drain or overflow rather than breaking up the clog.
+These connected drains reduce the efficiency of a plunger—you plunge the drain, and the air simply comes out of the other drain or overflows rather than breaking up the clog.

-Hopefully, the above tips will help you be better prepared to handle a plumbing emergency in your home.
+Hopefully, the tips we've provided will help you be better prepared to handle a plumbing emergency in your home.
+Fortunately, the expert plumbers at Express Sewer & Drain are ready in case of any emergency situations that you find yourself in.